mxmuc/aircare/index.md

 <br />

 {: style="text-align: center" }
-AirCare was realised in 2022 as part of the ["Tech Challenge" (CS-401)](https://academy.unternehmertum.de/programs/tech-challenge) at the [Technical University of Munich (TUM)](https://www.tum.de/en/)
+AirCare was realised in 2022 as part of the [Tech Challenge](https://academy.unternehmertum.de/programs/tech-challenge) at the [Technical University of Munich (TUM)](https://www.tum.de/en/)